 None of the great training sessions and events of Willesden Triathlon Club could take place without our amazing Committee!

-Kristin – Head Coach & Founder
+Kristin – Founder & Head Coach

-She started the Willesden Triathlon Club to bring triathlon to an area in London that didn’t have a club, and more importantly, to
+Why I joined: I founded the Willesden Triathlon Club to bring triathlon to an area in London that didn’t have a club, and more importantly, to

-Emily – Chair
+Matt – Chair